isaackrementsov/robohawks-api/MANUAL.md

 FTC API

 ## Encoders
-Encoders are some of the most confusing and poorly documented part of the FTC API.
+Encoders are one of the most confusing and poorly documented parts of the FTC API.
 The following outlines how to make encoders work.

 ### TeleOp